LINBIT/drbd/README.md

 user.
 In other words, if you download a tarball and type "make", it should work in next to all cases.

-## Provided kernel compatibility / compatibility after a relese
+## Provided kernel compatibility / compatibility after a release

 With the usual exceptions compat work is usually done relatively late in the release cycle.
-When we then provide a new release tarball one can usually expect that this version compiles without compat for the latest Linux upstrem kernel at the time.
+When we then provide a new release tarball one can usually expect that this version compiles without compat for the latest Linux upstream kernel at the time.
 This is because our code is then in a shape that it does not require any compat for latest upstream.
 One can also expect that we ship pre-generated compat patches for the distributions (and distribution kernels)